HVLepage/cavep-unah/_posts/2025-07-25-June2025Fieldwork.markdown

 ![June2025Fieldwork](/assets/posts/6.25Glacier1.JPG)

-Preparing to depart at theb start of the 5kms trail up to the Huaytaypallana glacier /
+Preparing to depart at the start of the 5kms trail up to the Huaytaypallana glacier /

 ![June2025Fieldwork](/assets/posts/6.25Glacier2.JPG)

-Dr
+On the final stretch of the trail approaching the glacier at 4,500 metres /

 ![June2025Fieldwork](/assets/posts/6.25Glacier3.JPG)

-Dr
+Preparing the drone for use to survey the glacier and waiting for the clouds to clear /

 ![June2025Fieldwork](/assets/posts/6.25Glacier4.JPG)

-Dr
+Surveying and taking measurements and samples at the base of the glacier /

 ![June2025Fieldwork](/assets/posts/6.25Glacier5.JPG)

-Dr
+Surveying and taking measurements and samples at the base of the glacier /

 ![June2025Fieldwork](/assets/posts/6.25Glacier6.JPG)

-Dr
+The group at the end of the visit to the glacier /

 ![June2025Fieldwork](/assets/posts/6.25Glacier7.JPG)